dergachev/dropbox-screenshots/README.md

 # dropbox-screenshots

-OS X daemon and ruby script to have OSX screenshots automatically go to Dropbox, and their public URL be copied to clipboard.
+OS X LaunchAgent and ruby script to have OSX screenshots automatically upload to Dropbox, with their public URL be copied to clipboard.

 ![](https://dl.dropbox.com/u/29440342/screenshots/YXKORVYG-2013.11.01-21-53-02.png)